 We went out to the Whitsundays on a day trip.
 Being one of those touristy ‘must-sees’, we were prepared to be totally underwhelmed by, but it blew us away completely.
 The water was cleaner and the aquatic life more visible than the Great Barrier Reef section we had visited from Cairns.

 The tour operator we went with was awesome.
 Super friendly staff and the fastest boat in the area meant we could take in loads of the Whitsundays all in one day.
 We had lunch on Whitehaven Beach, snorkelled two amazing sites, and enjoyed a cheeky cocktail at an exclusive island resort.
 It was definitely money well spent.
-Book your own boat trip online on Viator, a Tripadvisor company, here.
+Book your own boat trip online here.

 Book your own incredible Whitsundays experience here: